Software Infrastructure#

 There are many tutorials on the internet on how to set up such an environment.
 Check them for yourself.

-• Your operating system has its own Python and you probably don’t wont to destroy your operating system by changing its default libraries.
+• Your operating system has its own Python installation, which you probably don’t wont to burden with highly specific packages, which you will be using throughout this course.

 .py vs .ipynb#